-Our 10-week summer pre-sessional course focuses on developing the English language and core study skills you need to study effectively on an academic course in the UK.
+Our 10-week summer pre-sessional courses focus on developing the English language and core study skills you need to study effectively on an academic course in the UK.

 Course dates and times

-The online 10-week course in weeks 4 -10 will include live classes and class tasks, plus seminars and tutorials between 9:00 and 13:30 UK time (British Summertime) with additional hours of guided practice and self-study.
+The 10-week on-campus course will include live on-campus classes and class tasks, plus seminars and assessment tutorials between 09:00 and 15:00 UK time (British Summertime) with additional hours of guided practice and self-study.

-The 10-week course is for students with IELTS (Academic) 6.5 overall (with all sub-scores at 5.5 or higher) who have a course entry requirement of IELTS 7.0 overall.
+The 10-week course is for students with IELTS (Academic) 6.5 overall (with 6.0 in Writing and all other sub-scores at 5.5 or higher) and who have a course entry requirement of IELTS 7.0 overall.

-Applicants for the on campus course will need to ensure that they take the IELTS (Academic) for UKVI test or the Pearson Test of English Academic UKVI test.
+Applicants for the on-campus course will need to ensure that they take the IELTS (Academic) for UKVI test or the Pearson Test of English (PTE) Academic UKVI test.